GraphiteEditor/Graphite/website/content/volunteer/guide/getting-started/_index.md

 npm run build
 ```

-It produces the `/frontend/dist` directory containing the static site files that must be served by your own web server.
+This produces the `/frontend/dist` directory containing the static site files that must be served by your own web server.